 Throughout the past year, we’ve seen big data become more accessible and analytics sharper.
 Top social networks like Instagram opened their doors to advertisers, while Millennial-powered platforms like Snapchat continued to redefine social communication and brand storytelling.

 With the onslaught of new social networks, marketers in multifamily are constantly adding new tools and tactics to the marketing mix.
-With this blog, we take an aerial view in examining where social media sits within a broader marketing strategy.
-Meet our experts:
+Therefore, we will take an aerial view to examine where social media sits within a broader marketing strategy.

 If you’re on social media to “have a presence,” then quite frankly, you’re missing the point.
-While on its own social media is a great forum for engagement, an effective social media strategy is always part of a broader marketing masterplan.
+While on its own, social media is a great forum for engagement, an effective strategy is always part of a broader marketing masterplan.

 For development/management companies like Continental Properties and Cardinal Group, those marketing goals are focused on attracting and maintaining residents.
-Social media allows their marketing teams to meet residents where they are and guide prospects through the sales funnel.
-As Prince Solomon says, Continental Properties uses social media to “augment their web footprint.”
+Social media allows their teams to meet residents where they are and guide prospects through the sales funnel.
+Continental Properties uses social media to “augment their web footprint,” said Continental’s Marketing Project Specialist Prince Solomon.

 Social media gives us a very flexible and living way to develop our brand.
 It allows us to develop relationships with our prospects, maybe before they even walk in the door, and always pushes them to our website (which contains certain vital and somewhat static information to help us close the deal).

-Michael Huereque of Cardinal Group further commented on the value of social listening.
-The two-way nature of social media, he said, provides unprecedented access to the target audience—both current and prospective residents.
+Michael Huereque, Director of Marketing at Cardinal Group, further commented on the value of social listening.
+The two-way nature of social media provides unprecedented access to the target audience — both current and prospective residents.

 “This is the first time in the history of marketing that a business can be completely conversational with its audience,” said Huereque.
 “Imagine how valuable billboards would be if they could actively respond to questions from inquisitive prospects.”

-From social media, Huereque says, he gathers key demographic insights to inform a multifaceted marketing mix—one that integrates social media with SEM and the website journey.
-Huereque will demonstrate his analytics process during his conference presentation on Thursday (11:30 a.m.
-PT).
+From social media, Huereque gathers key demographic insights to inform a multifaceted marketing mix — one that integrates social media with SEM and the website journey.

-Start with your business goals.
-According to Kerie Kerstetter, that’s the quickest way to be effective on social media.
+Start with your business goals, which is the quickest way to be effective on social media.

 With goals and objectives in mind, we can focus on the intent behind each social media post: What’s the message?
 What kind of action or emotion are we trying to elicit from our target audience?